26 Types of Moths in Washington State

 The larvae that emerge from these eggs will feed on the foliage of various trees and shrubs.

-These types of Moths in Washington State are an important part of the ecosystem in Washington State, as they provide food for birds and other animals.
+These types of Moths are important to Washington State’s ecosystem, as they provide food for birds and other animals.

 14. Olive-shaded Bird-dropping Moth